codewithAkram-ui/library-management/README.md

   * Only one copy of a book can be rented at a time.
   * Advanced search featuring sorting, filtering and searching.
   * Ability to view borrowed books and checkout history.
+## Disclaimer
+  * Advanced search was not done with infinite scroll pagination as it is not possible to search for books when data is loaded dynamically.

 Check out the site [here](https://miniproject-e38a4.web.app/login) yourself :P